 Peranakan culture in Malacca

-An explanation of Peranakan culture of Malacca, Malaysia, a unique fusion of Chinese and Malay influences.
+An explanation of the Peranakan culture of Malacca, a unique fusion of Chinese and Malay influences that has left its legacy in both Malaysia and Singapore.

 Thus, one of the main cultures in Malacca is the Peranakan culture, an eclectic fusion of local Malay and Chinese cultures resulting from marriages between Chinese traders from China and local brides of Malay descent, and the adoption of local customs.
 Peranakan men are known as Baba, and the women as Nyonya.